 Firstly, it goes without saying that most of us have enough clothes to take on a trip and we likely don’t need to buy anymore.
 Various sources suggest that 20% to 50% of our wardrobes harbour clothes we never wear.
 Often, we don’t wear these garments not because they’re unwearable, but simply because we forget about some and get bored of others.

-We advise rediscovering old clothes for your holiday.
+So in this sustainable travel packing list we advise rediscovering old clothes for your holiday.
 Dive into the dingy depths of your wardrobe and plan to show off old clothes as if they’re new.
 If you find that you’re truly missing something vital (such as a warm jacket for a mountain hike, comfortable shoes for exploring the city, or a dress for dinner by the sea) try to make the most responsible decision possible.
 Here are our top tips and ideas:

 - Start looking for secondhand items in charity or vintage shops